shunxu/PYTHIA/minimization/README.md

 If the user doesn’t indicate the input file path, nothing would happen.

-Then after minimization, in the same directory of the input file, the output file has been generated:	test_minimization.fsm
+Then after minimization, in the same directory of the input file, the output file will be generated:	test_minimization.fsm